 Taking Action to Mitigate Animal Disease Risks Through Feed

-The American Feed Industry Association has been working with farmer and rancher organizations, the U.S. government and academia to share its knowledge and expertise and to work together to develop science-based solutions related to foreign animal disease transmission via feed, especially in light of the current African swine fever (ASF) outbreaks.
-Working with a broad range of experts, the feed industry is actively seeking additional information in order to recommend appropriate mitigation steps.
+The American Feed Industry Association has been working hand-in-hand with farmer and rancher organizations, the U.S. government and academia to develop science-based solutions related to foreign animal disease transmission via feed, especially given the concerted effort to block African swine fever (ASF) from entering the United States.

-- Communicating with ingredient suppliers to ensure that appropriate production and transportation steps are occurring with foreign suppliers, which helps shield products from possible ASF virus contamination.
+- The association has been communicating with members on the importance of working with ingredient suppliers to ensure that appropriate production and transportation steps are occurring with their foreign suppliers, which helps shield products from possible ASF virus contamination.
 The Food Safety Modernization Act’s Foreign Supplier Verification Program and other supplier approval mechanisms are important for addressing this item.

-- Providing a mechanism for communications and transparency with farmer and rancher groups to share information regarding the ingredient supply chain and address any specific concerns.
+- The AFIA has participated in national and international governmental forums and industry conferences with farmer and rancher groups to share information regarding the feed ingredient supply chain and address any specific concerns.

 For more information on AFIA’s crisis response to African swine fever, visit AFIA’s member website.